rengokantai/lanosqlsqlpro/README.md

 ##1.
 Why change?
 ###1 The changing landscape of data

+###4 What is a NoSQL database
+In order to work with non-relationable and highly scalable data they do give up some of the characteristics that are found in relational databases.
+Most notably, transactional consistency of the data.
+So the data, because it's scaled can be in an inconsistent state.

 ##6.
 Case Studies and Scenarios
 ###1 Applying NoSQL choices via business scenarios
 velocity - how frequently this is produced